TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 Direct access includes instantiation via :php:`GeneralUtility::makeInstance()` with constructor arguments.

-**private**:

-*   Any class which requires dependency injection and is retrieved by dependency injection itself can be private.

-**public**:

-*   Every class that is directly retrieved using :php:`GeneralUtility::makeInstance()` and requires dependency injection **must** be marked as public.
+**NOTHING TO DO ...**

+*   A class not requiring any autowiring (constructor injection, factory values, method injection) and is instantiable using the plain :php:`new` command does not need any configuration as :php:`GeneralUtility::makeInstance()` is capable of creating the object using :php:`new`.
+Any `public` setting is ignored, even if this class is injected.

+**public: false**:

+*   A class which needs autowriing by the DI and is at least injected into one class throughout active code and additionally retrieved using :php:`GeneralUtility::makeInstance()` can stay `public: false`, which should be the default if you follow the suggested default extension DI snippet for a extension :file:`Services.yaml`.

+**public: true**:

+*   A class which needs autowiring (injection of other services) by the Dependency Injection, but is itself not injected anywhere and only retrieved by :php:`GeneralUtility::makeInstance()` needs to be marked `public: true` to avoid that the Symfony DI container removes this class because it detects no injection of it.
-*   Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public because they are retrieved using :php:`GeneralUtility::makeInstance()`.
+*   Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public.
-*    More examples of classes that must be marked as **public**:
+*    More examples of **public** classes:

     *   :ref:`User functions <t3tsref:cobj-user-int>`
     *   Non-Extbase controllers